 RADT 400 Orientation to Radiologic Technology (2 units)

-This course is an orientation to Radiologic Technology including organization of medical practice, the socio-economic, ethical, political and legal aspects of health care with special emphasis on radiology.
-Included will be an introduction to radiation protection and the provisions of the California Administrative Code, Title XVII.
-Radiation Control Regulations.
+This course is an orientation to Radiologic Technology including organization of medical practice, the socioeconomic, ethical, political and legal aspects of healthcare with special emphasis on radiology.
+Included will be an introduction to radiation protection and the provisions of the California Administrative Code, Title XVII, Radiation Control Regulations.

 RADT 408 Perspectives in Radiology (1.5 units)

-This course is designed for the person who has been accepted to the Radiologic Technology Program.
+This course is designed for the student who has been accepted to the Radiologic Technology Program.
 The course provides an introduction to various hospital policies, including code of conduct, radiation protection policies, ethics, medical asepsis, patient care and confidentiality issues.

 RADT 410 Radiographic Positioning (4 units)

 Students learn concepts and terminology in radiographic positioning, anatomy and selected pathology of the chest, abdomen, pelvis, upper and lower extremities.
 Laboratory experience with ionizing and non-ionizing equipment is included.

 RADT 415 Radiation Protection and Biology (3 units)

 A study of the effects and methods of measurements of radiation in the human body.
 Discussion of historic and current concepts in governmental regulations and protection requirement.
 This course provides the student with background to understand the methods for protecting patients and medical personnel from unnecessary radiation exposure.

 Designed for the beginning radiologic technology student assigned to a clinical education facility.
 It consists of orientation to clerical, image processing, patient transportation, supplies and equipment, and radiographic equipment operation.
 Students observe, assist and perform radiographic examinations appropriate to the student's level of education following accepted radiation protection standards.